This post may contain affiliate links and I earn from qualifying purchases. For more information, feel free to check out my affiliate disclosure.

 And as the name says, this is a bright blue well where tourists can swim, relax, and find some relief for the heat.

-Moreover, the park also has exciting hiking trails, caves, and waterfalls with blue water.
+Moreover, the park also has exciting hiking trails, caves, and some of the best waterfalls in Brazil.
 Need I say more?

 Sugarloaf Mountain, Rio de Janeiro